microsoft/FluidFramework/packages/test/snapshots/README.md

 - Run the tests to validate that all the tests pass with the new snapshots.
 - Submit the changes by following the steps [here](#Submit-changes-to-test-content).

-### Updating existing snapshots
+## Updating existing snapshots in the repo
-Whenever the snapshot format changes in the runtime, the existing snapshots should be udpated by following these steps:
+Whenever the snapshot format changes in the runtime, the existing snapshots in the repo needs to be updated by following these steps:
 - Run the following from the `packages\test\snapshots` directory:
   ```
   npm run test:update